 The BEST method for Instant Pot spaghetti squash: cook it whole!
 No cutting into tough spaghetti squash, easy prep (1 minute!) and perfect, long noodles every time (never soggy)

 I love using the Instant Pot for meal prep!
-These Perfect Instant Pot Sweet Potatoes and Instant Pot Chickpeas (no soak) recipes are my go-to’s to make ingredient prep super hands off, as is this Instant Pot spaghetti squash recipe.
+These perfect Instant Pot sweet potatoes and Instant Pot chickpeas (no soak) recipes are my go-to’s to make ingredient prep super hands off, as is this spaghetti squash recipe.

-Most Instant Pot spaghetti squash recipes involve cutting the squash in half, and while this cooks through quickly, I always found the noodles to be very wet and often mushy.
+Most pressure cooker spaghetti squash recipes involve cutting the squash in half, and while this cooks through quickly, I always found the noodles to be very wet and often mushy.

 One day I decided to cook the squash whole and I’ve never looked back!
 No cutting into a raw squash means you can get it cooking quickly, and the seeds are so much easier to scoop out after it cooks through.

 Not only that but the noodles have the perfect texture: soft, but not mushy and not wet at all.
 Yay!